volkszaehler/mbmd/README.md

 ### Building from source

 `mbmd` is developed in [Go](http://golang.org) and requires >1.11.
+To build from source two steps are needed:

+- use `make install` to install the build tools (make sure `$GOPATH/bin` is part of the path to make the installed tools accessible for the next step)
-To build from source use `make build` which creates `./mbmd`.
+- then run `make build` which creates the `./mbmd` binary

 To cross-build for a different archtecture (e.g. Raspberry Pi), use

     GOOS=linux GOARCH=arm GOARM=5 make build

-### Using Docker

-Docker images are provided as well:

-	docker run -p 8080:8080 --device=/dev/ttyUSB0 volkszaehler/mbmd -a /dev/ttyUSB0 -u 0.0.0.0:8080 -d sdm:1

 ### Running